masterdoors/kernel_trees/README.md

 *Zhou, Z. H., & Feng, J. (2017, August).
 Deep Forest: Towards An Alternative to Deep Neural Networks.
 In IJCAI (pp. 3553-3559).*

-We use a modification of the implementation from <a name="Deep Forest" href="https://github.com/LAMDA-NJU/Deep-Forest">.
+We use a modification of the implementation from [Deep Forest](https://github.com/LAMDA-NJU/Deep-Forest).

 A combination of the Cascade forest, Kernel forest, and Forest Refinement is tested in: